 It takes a unique track to do that.

-Uh the track of this one, of course, we missed Puerto Rico.
+The track of this one, of course, we missed Puerto Rico.

-We were saying that that it would be the Virgin Islands, not Puerto Rico, but it's coming right at Florida.
+We were saying that, that it would be the Virgin Islands, not Puerto Rico.

-Now it's amazing.
+Now, it's amazing.

-The end game of this is going to be very, very tricky, folks.
+The endgame of this is going to be very, very tricky, folks.

-And by that I mean the extra 50 or 60 miles.
+And by that, I mean the extra 50 or 60 miles.

-If this moves a little bit further west than what I have, then uh the danger increases for the southwest coast of the direct strike and the Florida Keys being cut off.
+If this moves a little bit further west than what I have, then the danger increases for the southwest coast of the direct strike and the Florida Keys being cut off.

 Remember what happened in 1935, and I've referenced that storm.

-I know people say, don't be bringing up these past storms.
+I know people say, Don't be bringing up these past storms.

 Well, listen, the Florida Keys got cut off completely.

-trains were blown off their tracks.
+Trains were blown off their tracks.

 And so that's the kind of power this storm may have when it reaches the Florida coast.

-If it comes a little bit further west then the north turn comes in more toward the keys in Naples, and then we're dealing with that side.
+If it comes a little bit further west, then the north turn comes in more toward the keys in Naples, and then we're dealing with that side.

 And that eastern track, that eastern track over Miami, West Palm Beach, offshore again and around Cape Canaveral, back in at Savannah or Charleston, means the storm would maintain more intensity further north.

-Is that is that where you see this hitting?
+Is that where you see this hitting?

 I'm more worried about it being a little bit further west than further east.